AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>The same rules can be applied in case of scatter plot.
 Below is a demonstration of error defined with the foreground xError() method.
 {sample}Error\_Chart\_04{sample}

+<br>It is also possible to apply a separate error bar to each data point within a series on a scatter plot:

+{sample}Error\_Chart\_04{sample}

 ### Error Mode

-If you want to configure an error displaying - you should define the errorMode() method:
+If you want to specify the visibility of the upper and lower error values - you should use the errorMode() method:

 <table width="430" border="1" class="dtTABLE">
 <tbody><tr>